Netflix Has A Brand New Princess Diana Show Coming Your Way

 Advertisement

-“We speak for the entire company when we say that we couldn’t be more excited to finally be able share our show with theater lovers everywhere.
-Though there is no substitute for the live theater, we are honored to be a part of the quality entertainment that Netflix provides its subscribers worldwide,” the producers for Diana told ET.
+“We speak for the entire company when we say that we couldn’t be more excited to finally be able share our show with theatre lovers everywhere.
+Though there is no substitute for the live theatre, we are honoured to be a part of the quality entertainment that Netflix provides its subscribers worldwide,” the producers for Diana told ET.

 Diana, which made its world premiere last year at La Jolla Playhouse in Southern California, is expected to be filmed without an audience at the Longacre Theatre, where previews began March 2, just one week before the Broadway shutdown.
 The show will reportedly hit Netflix before its expected real-life opening date on Broadway of May 25, 2021.